sfds1/hw5dayplanner/README.md

 This application allows a user to save tasks for a standard business day which is 9AM to 5PM.

 ## How does it work?
-A user will be able to save tasks in hourly timeslots for the current day they access the application.
-Depending on the time fo day in their current location, historical timeslots will be XXXX.
+A user will be able to save tasks in hourly timeslots for the current day that they access the application.
+Depending on the time of day, the timeslots will change color.
+Historical timeslots will be grey.
 The current time will be red.
 Future times will be green.

 ## Technologies

 ## Languages, frameworks, various tools
-This application uses Javascript, CSS, HTML, Bootstrap
+This application uses JQuery, CSS, HTML, Bootstrap

 ## Challenges
-This application
+This application is interesting as in the beginning I was thinking I could dynamically create the hour timeslots to make the code really small.
+Maybe there is a way, but I thought about it later and each timeslot needs a unique ID to tie to the tasks entered so that when the information is stored in to local storage, the time and tasks are related.

+Moment.js documentation was a lot ot get through.

 ## Your experience building this app
-This application
+This application was fun to build.

 ## What was difficult
 Trying to remember all the right syntax.

 ## What did you learn
-I learned more about
+I learned more about moment.js, local Storage and traversing the DOM

 ## How did you go about solving a problem
-Many, times I had to Google items to further my knowledge in a topic.
-Thank goodness for all the people who like to post things online.
+My tutor was great in helping me start on a resolution to the problems I had.

 ## Screenshot